-The roofing system is one of the most important components of your property.
-A & J Reliable is pleased to provide the information below to help you understand how to keep your roof in the best possible condition.
+Whether you own a commercial building or a residential home, the roofing system is one of the most important components of your property.
+A & J Reliable is pleased to provide the following information to help you understand how to keep your roof in the best possible condition.

 Understanding Your Roofing System